School trips overseas and exchanges

 If you are taking international students overseas, make sure you are also following the requirements of the Code of Practice.

 Make sure you know what your obligations are when students are in your care.
 These will be outlined in the policies set by your school board.
-For more information, see the Ministry website on student wellbeing and pages 41-50 and 52 of the EOTC Guidelines.

 Student wellbeing

-EOTC Guidelines – TKI Website(external link)
+EOTC guidelines – TKI(external link)

-Your school will have an emergency management plan in place for emergencies, traumatic incidents, evacuations, and lockdowns.
-These may be useful for planning emergency procedures while overseas.
-You can find out more about this on the Ministry website below.
+Your school will have an emergency management plan in place for emergencies, traumatic incidents, evacuations and lockdowns.

 Preparing for emergencies, traumatic incidents, evacuations and lockdowns